Laws of the Constitution of Selangor 1959

-The Laws of the Constitution of Selangor 1959 is the fundamental law of the state of Selangor and establishes the state as a constitutional monarchy with the Sultan of Selangor as the Head of State.
+The Laws of the Constitution of Selangor 1959 is the constitution of the state of Selangor in Malaysia and establishes the state as a constitutional monarchy with the Sultan of Selangor as its head of state.
+It also laid down the fundamental structure and machinery of government in Selangor, such as the state executive council and the state legislative assembly.
 It came into force in April 1959 following the independence of Federation of Malaya in 1957.

 History

 The Laws of the Constitution of Selangor Part I was firstly introduced on 1 February 1948, following the formation of Federation of Malaya.
 Under the State Agreement, the Malay Rulers are required to promulgated their State Constitution of which are used to distinguish the legislative power from the executive power by constituting a legislative body.
 Part II was introduced on 2 May 1950.

-After Malaya gained independence, following the Fourth Schedule of Federation of Malaya Agreement 1957, the previous Laws of the Constitution of Selangor was revoked and replaced with the Laws of the Constitution of Selangor 1959.
+After Malaya gained independence, the Selangor State Council unanimously approved a new state constitution on 26 March 1959.
+The new constitution was then signed by the Sultan of Selangor and other dignitaries on 30 April the same year.
+(Note: However in the text of the Constitution, it stated that the date of signing was on 22 April 1959, contradicting with contemporary news reports.)
+It retrospectively took effect on 1 April 1959 as the Laws of the Constitution of Selangor 1959, and revoked and replaced the two previous Laws of the Constitution of Selangor of 1948 and 1950.

 Composition

-The Constitution, in its current form (1 January 2008), consists of 2 Parts, 19 chapters containing 100 articles and 1 schedule.
+The Constitution, in its current form (1 January 2008), consists of 2 Parts, 19 chapters containing 103 articles and 1 schedule (including 34 amendments).